tommct/spikingthesis/contents/introduction.md

 This conference brought together an interdisciplinary cadre of neuroscientists, AI and machine learning experts, statisticians, and many other researchers all with the goal of presenting pieces of the puzzle of how networks of computational units can encode, process, and even learn information.

 While I felt an amazing energy and inspiration, I did not fully realize how special and particular the moment was.
-[Geoff Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton), [Yoshua Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio), and [Yann LeCun](https://en.wikipedia.org/wiki/Yann_LeCun) were advocating [deep neural networks](https://en.wikipedia.org/wiki/Deep_learning) where "deep" simply meant anything more than one hidden layer in an [*artificial neural network*](https://en.wikipedia.org/wiki/Artificial_neural_network)---the most popular neural information processing system design in use before that conference and since.
+[Geoff Hinton](https://en.wikipedia.org/wiki/Geoffrey_Hinton), [Yoshua Bengio](https://en.wikipedia.org/wiki/Yoshua_Bengio), and [Yann LeCun](https://en.wikipedia.org/wiki/Yann_LeCun) were advocating [deep neural networks](https://en.wikipedia.org/wiki/Deep_learning) where "deep" simply meant anything more than one hidden layer in an [*artificial neural network (ANN)*](https://en.wikipedia.org/wiki/Artificial_neural_network)---the most popular neural information processing system design in use before that conference and since.
 We will describe these networks and their hidden layers shortly after we discuss neurons, but long story short, the deep architectures these researchers were promoting later earned them the 2018 [Turing Award](https://amturing.acm.org/), computer science's Nobel Prize.
 Their ideas lanched the AI component of the [Fourth Industrial Revolution](https://en.wikipedia.org/wiki/Fourth_Industrial_Revolution).
 Nearly any application of AI you experience today is likely to have a deep neural net behind it.